Merging the Berkeley schema into the NMDC Schema

 from NamedThing.
 Therefore, the value of

-slot in a data file must be the id
+an associated_studies slot in a data file must be the id of a Study.

 In the absense of any other data or constraints, the nmdc-schema will consider the following assertion valid for